johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	Sharing these responsibilities avoids one person dominating proceedings or carrying the whole responsibility.
 If that happens, it can tend to stifle creativity and freedom of thought.
 Ideally, as many group members as possible should be employed, over time, in sharing responsibilities. *This is a form of discipleship in practice*.

+-	Whomever is responsible for presenting the topical study should carefully read through the study in advance: absorbing, familiarising and reflecting upon the teaching and its lessons.

 -	If areas of the study are unfamiliar or unclear, it's important not to ignore these issues.
 Instead, at the appropriate point, allow the group to discuss them.
 This will help to produce a lively discussion about that area of the study, encouraging others to bring forward their interpretation of the topic.

 #### Timetable ####